junxit/us-congress-bills-112/metadata.md

 - 2011-08-02 — Introduced in Senate
 - 2011-08-02 — Referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S5267-5268)
+- 2011-11-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S7627-7628)
+- 2011-11-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S7627-7628)
+- 2011-11-16 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S7627-7628)
+- 2011-11-16 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S7627-7628)